HASwitchPlate/openHASP-docs/docs/design/fonts.md

 ```

 !!! tip
     For MDI icons, use this [modified cheatsheet](https://nagyrobi.github.io/MaterialDesign-Webfont/preview.html) to get the raw and the surrogate paired codepoints ready to use.
+Note that the cheatsheet may not contain the very latest icons.

 ## Character Sets